glentanner/Baking/README.md

 # Miriam's Just Desserts

-This is a Native Android app written in Java.
+Recipe app from the Android Developer(Java) Nanodegree at Udacity.
 It demonstrates the use of RecyclerView, ExoPlayer, Master/Detail Flow, and Material Design.

 # Demo